tmforum-oda/oda-canvas/installation/README.md

  FATAL:  password authentication failed for user "bn_keycloak"
  ````

-In that case, a previous installation left a PVC reused by the Postgress
+In that case, a previous installation left a PVC reused by the Postgres pod.

 To solve that issue

 - Uninstall the helm chart